tmansuy/HorizonReportsDeveloperDocs/_docs/studio/datadictionary/adding-a-database.md

 * *Create subtables for self joined tables*: Turn this option on to automatically create a subtable any time any self-joined table or more than one relationship between the same set of tables is discovered.
 You can rename the subtable if you wish.
 See the [Creating a Subtable]({% link _docs/studio/datadictionary/table-properties.md %}) topic for information on subtables.

+* *Version*: the version number to assign to new tables and fields.

+* *Refresh All Tables*: Turn this option off if you want to choose which tables to add.

 Once you've filled in all the information in this dialog, click the *Add Database* button.
 Horizon Reports Studio then performs the discovery process and adds a new database entry to the data dictionary for the project.